the january garden chores

 - …and more sources can be found in my Resources List

-NEXT, INVENTORY LEFTOVER SEEDS, whether by checking my Seed Viability Chart and/or doing germination tests, to see what’s still viable.
-Lately I’ve been reading up on how not just viability (the ability to germinate) but also vigor (the ability to thrive after that) are at work; more on that important topic here.
-Old seed that perhaps can technically sprout but loses steam after that is a frequent reason behind garden failure.
+INVENTORY LEFTOVER SEEDS, whether by checking my Seed Viability Chart and/or doing germination tests, to see what’s still viable.
+Viability (the ability to germinate) but also vigor (the ability to thrive after that) are at work in garden success or failure; more on that important topic here.
+Old seed that can technically sprout but loses steam after that is a frequent cause of failure.

 STORE KEEPERS of your leftover seed in a cool, dry place.
-A friend stashes his in the fridge, first sealing in zipper bags with the air squeezed out, then placing the bags in a sealed plastic box.
+A friend stashes his in the fridge, first sealing in zipper bags with the air squeezed out, then placing the bags in a sealed plastic box—or refrigerated and with silica gel like expert Joseph Tychonievich does (his tip is far down in this other story).

 WHAT SEED-STARTING GEAR and lights will you use?
 You’ve got time, but best to get the equipment in order—or built or bought.
 Don’t skimp on light.